Eislaufen

 Before you start doing your laps, always make sure it's safe to walk and skate on the natural ice rinks.
 Check the lakes' websites for information or call the local tourist office in the region.
 If there is no information available, skating is always at your own risk.

-Ice skating in Carinthia
+Ice Skating in Carinthia

-Ice skating on Lower Austria's lakes
+Ice Skating on Lower Austria's Lakes

 Lake Lunzer See